“Natural gas” is bad for the South

 “Natural gas” is not clean, renewable energy

 SELC is working to stop harmful gas pipelines and plants, and we’re pushing the adoption of cleaner energy solutions that don’t carry the enormous costs and risks of gas.
 Proposals for new, potentially hazardous pipelines and gas plants are driven by claims that burning gas for power generation produces less carbon dioxide than burning coal or oil.
 The problem is that combustion is just one stage in the life-cycle of gas.
 When its full life-cycle is taken into account, it can be as harmful to the climate as other fossil fuels — or even more.
 Yet utilities in SELC’s region continue to misrepresent gas as a so-called “bridge fuel” to renewable sources of energy.
 As the impacts of climate change become more severe and our timeline to tackle it more urgent, it is irresponsible to double down on another fossil fuel when utilities should be aggressively pursuing renewable energy options.

 SELC is defeating gas projects

 The Atlantic Coast Pipeline would have put the people in its path at risk, threatened waters and land across three states, and locked citizens into using a dirty energy source for decades.
 It was a land grab by private utilities, and residents of Virginia and North Carolina would have footed the $8 billion bill.
 In 2020, after arguing multiple cases in the court of appeals and even one before the U.S. Supreme Court, we successfully defeated this destructive and unnecessary pipeline.
-Now we’re taking on projects like the Mountain Valley Pipeline and utilities like TVA and Duke Energy.
-We’re building on our past success protecting communities like Virginia’s Tidewater region from drilling and fracking, and redoubling our work alongside citizen groups and allies to prevent the South from making bad investments in destructive, climate-warming gas projects.
+Now we’re taking on utilities like TVA and Duke Energy.
+We’re building on our past success protecting communities like Virginia’s Tidewater region from drilling and fracking and redoubling our work alongside citizen groups and allies to prevent the South from making bad investments in destructive, climate-warming gas projects.